sysrqio/puppet-openhab/README.md

 ### Setup Requirements

 I am using plugin sync, not tested it without.
+Hiera is REQUIRED!

 ### Beginning with openhab